-Check for low water level, clean or replace filters, check for suction flow restrictions, closed valves, trapped air, too many closed jets and pump prime.
+Check filters for possible blockage.
+Try cleaning or replacing filters (especially if spa is equipped with 24 hour circulation pump).
+Check for low water level, suction flow restrictions, closed valves, trapped air, too many closed jets and pump prime.

-On some systems, even when spa is shut down by an error condition; some equipment may occasionally turn on to continue monitoring temperature or if freeze protection is needed.
+On some systems even when spa is shut down, some equipment may occasionally turn on to continue monitoring temperature or if freeze protection is needed.